PHOTOGRAPHY WORKSHOP ADVENTURES

 Drawing on 30 years of experience photographing landscapes around the world, Jim has designed a series of workshops in some of the most dramatic and inspiring locations on Earth; from the ice-sculpted peaks of New Zealand to the redrock canyons of southern Utah.
-Our small-group workshops are designed for people seeking an active, adventurous experience - often far from the crowds - in many locations few will ever have the chance to experience or photograph on their own.
+Our workshops are designed for people seeking an active, adventurous experience - often far from the crowds - in many locations few will ever have the chance to experience or photograph on their own.
 We limit the group size to a maximum of 8 participants in order to create a more intimate atmosphere and to allow Jim to work one-on-one with each individual.
 All workshops include single-occupancy lodging in some of the highest-rated accommodations at our various locations.
 Jim, and his wife Susie, also pay special attention to all those behind-the-scenes details which provide our guests with rich, memorable experiences.
 Join us and let our passion for photography and adventure provide you with an unforgettable experience and a unique perspective on some of the most remarkable landscapes on Earth.
 READ MORE

 |James Kay||Susie Kay|